botlabs-gg/yagpdb-docs-v2/content/docs/welcome/premium.md

 - Enables retroactively applying a role to all members of a server.

+### Bulk Role

+- The [bulk role](/docs/roles/bulk-role) feature becomes available, allowing you to assign or remove a role in bulk.

 ### Common Template Scripting

 - Increase max operation count from 1 million to 2.5 million (`MaxOpsPremium`).